 Cells of all organisms need energy to stay alive and perform all processes of life.
 Both plants and animals, as well as micro-organisms, respire all the time.
 Our cells respire even when we are asleep.
 When we eat carbohydrates (pasta, rice, bread, potatoes) our body breaks them down to glucose.
 Glucose reacts with the oxygen that we breathe in and energy is released.
 This process is called respiration.
-The chemical equation of respiration is shown below:
+The chemical equation for respiration is shown below:

 oxygen + glucose → carbon dioxide + water + ENERGY